acyanbird/CMEEBootCampCW/week2/README.md

 #### Basic_io3.py
 This code uses Python's pickle module to save a dictionary object into a binary file.
 Using `rb` and `wb` to read and write file in binary format.
 So it store a dictionary into text file and read it out to a variable.
 Then print the variable.

+### basic_csv.py
+This script first reads a CSV file using csv package, printing each row's contents to the console as it processes them.
+It then re-reads the same file to extract only the first and fifth columns.
+Finally, it writes this extracted two-column data into a new CSV file called bodymass.csv

+### using_name.py
+This file shows how the `__name__` varibale is used to show if this program is running or import by other program.
+If this module run by itself `__name__` should be `__main__`.
+Or it should be file name without py extension.

+### sysargv.py
+This file using sys package, output number of arguments user pass through.
+Name of script and print all the arguments.

+### control_flow.py
+This Python script defines several functions to demonstrate control flow statements for basic number theory tasks.  functions to check if a number is even or odd, find its largest divisor from the set {2, 3, 4, 5}, and test for prime number using loops.